 What is Moringa actually?

-Originally the Moringa tree comes from the Himalayas, but is now widespread and known worldwide and is also known as horseradish tree due to its sharp taste.
+Originally the Moringa tree comes from the Himalayas, but is now spread and known worldwide and is also called horseradish tree because of its pungent taste.

-In addition, the Moringa tree contains more nutrients than any other plant on earth.
+Furthermore, the Moringa tree contains more nutrients than any other plant on earth.

-Through trade relations, Moringa became known and popular with the Romans about 2000 years ago.
+Through trade relations Moringa became known and popular with the Romans about 2000 years ago.

 First a short summary of the most important nutrients:

-Omega-3 and omega-6 fatty acids:
+Omega-3 and Omega-6 fatty acids

-Essential amino acids:
+Essential amino acids

-Minerals and trace elements:
+Minerals and trace elements

 Cultivation and harvest of Moringa:

-Moringa pods with seeds
+Moringa pods and seeds

 Health benefits of Moringa oleifera: